glasnt/devrel-demos/app-dev/jamstack-frameworks-firebase-hosting/flutter/README.md

 To complete this demo, you will need a Firebase project.
 You can [create a new one](https://console.firebase.google.com/u/0/?pli=1), or connect an existing [Google Cloud project](https://cloud.google.com/firestore/docs/client/get-firebase).
-You can also

 ### Create template application